mirte-robot/mirte-documentation/doc/development/mirte_architecture.rst

 .. warning::
    Currently none of the interfaces (hardware, software) are definitive.
 This means that we might still change this.
-Developing educational material around Mirte is possible, but you should be able to modify this in case we change the interfaces.
+Developing educational material around MIRTE is possible, but you should be able to modify this in case we change the interfaces.